Woven Portrait, mid-19th century

 What is this?

-Small piece of white fabric with two woven pictures in shades of black, white and grays.
-On top, a portrait of Joseph-Marie Jacquard (1752-1834) after a portrait by Jean-Claude Bonnefond (1796-1860).
+Small piece of silk with two woven pictures: on top, a portrait of Joseph-Marie Jacquard (1752-1834) after a portrait by Jean-Claude Bonnefond (1796-1860).
 Below, a picture of a loom with the Jacquard punch-card mechanism.
 Woven on a loom equipped with a Jacquard mechanism by Carquillat (died 1884).

 This object has been included in the following exhibitions: